 Rates at the Luang Prabang View Hotel

-Rates vary from $120 for a standard room in low season (21 April to 30 September) to $850 for the Pool Villa in high season.
+Rates vary from around $120 for a standard room in low season (21 April to 30 September) to $850 for the Pool Villa in high season.
 There are also special packages on offer – see here, or enter your travel dates into our hotel search engine below to find the best deals available on the web:

 Luang Prabang View Photo Gallery

 Luang Prabang View Hotel